input-output-hk/plutus-pioneer-program/docs/week8.rst

 We then use the *runInitialise* function that we discussed in the last lecture, using the client, an initial price of zero, and no initial funds, except for the NFT which will be automatically added.

+We write the *ts* into the log, then log a message, and return the *ts*.

 .. code:: haskell

       void $ mapErrorSM $ runInitialise client 0 mempty